Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 Refers to the amount of transactions that a blockchain is capable of processing each second.

-Turing Complete refers to a machine that, given enough time and memory along with the necessary instructions, can solve any computational problem, no matter how complex.
+A machine that, given enough time and memory along with the necessary instructions, can solve any computational problem, no matter how complex.

 User Interface (UI)